nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - TLS: macOS now uses native TLS (`--tlsEmulation:off`).
 TLS now works with `importcpp` non-POD types;
   such types must use `.cppNonPod` and `--tlsEmulation:off`should be used.
 - Added `unsafeIsolate` and `extract` to `std/isolation`.
-- Added `std/tasks`, a new module containing primitives for creating parallel programs.
+- Added `std/tasks`, see description above.

 ## Memory management